Copper Canyon: Mexico travel guide

 The Copper Canyon is located within the Sierra Madre Occidental range, which spans across the state of Chihuahua and beyond.

-It also lies within the most eastern part of Sinaloa.
+It also lies within the easternmost part of Sinaloa.
 Despite its wilderness, accessing this gem isn’t as hard as you would think.
 The Copper Canyon train cuts through this area, starting from the coast and inland until Chihuahua City.

-The ride has many stops along the way, which includes the best views and activities, which we’ll cover below.
+The ride has many stops along the way, which includes the best views and activities, which I’ll cover below.

 So where is Copper Canyon on the map?
 See the map below to get a better idea.

-Know as Barrancas del Cobre in Spanish the Copper Canyon is in the southwestern part of the state of Chihuahua if you are backpacking Mexico this location gives you the perfect reason to visit Chihuahua.
+Known as Barrancas del Cobre in Spanish, the Copper Canyon is in the southwestern part of the state of Chihuahua.
+If you are backpacking in Mexico, this location gives you the perfect reason to visit Chihuahua.

 So with a 16-hour train journey (from start to finish) ahead of you, which places are worth your precious time?